RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Introduction
 ============

-Status and open issues (2013-10-19)
+Status and open issues (2013-10-27)
 -----------------------------------
 This description is not yet meant to be complete.
 Comments and corrections are very welcome.

 The documentation describes

-1) the rts2saf installation and its integration into RTS2
+1) the rts2saf installation and its integration into ``RTS2``
 2) usage and testing with dummy devices
+3) offline analysis of previously acquired data

 Items which need further attention: